fabiojmendes/blog.juzam.pro/content/posts/2025-09-02/zaprag/index.md

 limited to WhatsApp chats, you can easily adapt to other file formats using LlamaIndex provided [parsers](https://docs.llamaindex.ai/en/stable/module_guides/loading/node_parsers/modules/).
-I high recommend checking it out.
+I highly recommend checking it out.